The Consulate Today

 The Visa Section is perhaps the best known of the Consulate’s services.
 It receives over 1,500 applicants for non-immigrant visas (tourist, business, student, temporary worker) each day.
 In the past several years the application process has changed with the addition of digital photos and fingerprints.
 These changes, along with the need to interview a high volume of applicants, require constant training for the staff in the use of new technology and the detection of fraudulent documents.

 The Consulate’s Public Affairs Section distributes information about U.S. policies and programs to the media, universities, and other organizations.
 It manages educational exchange programs and supports the teaching and study of English.
-Through a series of speakers and video conferences, the Section reaches out to Mexican audiences on topics of mutual interest, such as the environment, migration, human rights, and rule of law.
+Through a series of speakers and video conferences, the Public Affairs Section reaches out to Mexican audiences on topics of mutual interest, such as the environment, migration, human rights, and rule of law.